 Reading about caregiver duties is definitely not the same as performing them.
 It is one of the most stressful jobs out there, but it is also one of the most rewarding.
 Although it isn't for everybody, it is something you should really consider doing, or keep doing, if you enjoy helping others.

-First of all, caregivers have to be a caring companion for their patients.
+First of all, caregivers have to be a caring companion for their patients or loved ones.
 You have to be compassionate and kind to them no matter what the circumstances are.
 Even if they are getting angry or frustrated, you have to keep calm and not blow up right back at them.
 This may be an emotional time for them.

 If you do, not only will your patient get even more harsh with you, you may be in danger of losing your job and rightfully so.
 Your supervisors should not have to tolerate multiple bad attitudes.
 You have to be the strong one and be kind to everybody regardless of how they treat you.
 If you are a confident caregiver, this will not be a problem.